vineeth993/monotonic/readme.md

-Montone Library can be used to used to check the min from a list a by checking whether the given list is monotonic decreasing and montononic increasing
+Montone Library can be used to check the minimum from a list a by checking whether the given list is monotonic decreasing and monotonic increasing

 Installation: